nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_safeguarding.md

 {% include custom/section.warnbanner.html %}

 ## Safeguarding Section Content ##
 The Safeguarding section carries details of any safeguarding concerns.
-Elements should be formatted as subheadings in any html sent:
+Elements should be formatted as subheadings in any html sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>